 North Wales: Feisty and Poetic

 In this program we explore North Wales, from towering Mount Snowdon to evocative medieval castles to grand Victorian promenades.
-We visit the castle-within-a-castle in Conwy, peek into 16th-century domestic life at Plas Mawr, go down deep in the Llechwedd slate mine, and up high in Snowdon National Park, then stroll through a "Beatle pilgrimage" in Liverpool.
+We visit the castle-within-a-castle in Conwy, peek into 16th-century domestic life at Plas Mawr, go down deep in the Llechwedd Slate Caverns, and up high in Snowdonia National Park, then make a "Beatles pilgrimage" to Liverpool.

-Dramatically situated on a rock overlooking the sea with eight linebacker towers, this castle was built in just four years, with a water gate that allowed safe entry for English boats in a land of hostile Welsh.
-Guides wait inside to take you on a 60-minute tour; if the booth is empty, look for the group and join it).
+Dramatically situated on a rock overlooking the sea with eight linebacker towers, this castle has an interesting story to tell.
+Finished in just four years, it had a water gate that allowed safe entry for English boats in a land of hostile Welsh subjects.
+This is my favorite of the many castles in North Wales — it's compact, fun to explore, and has the best views.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.